martindiphoorn/NextNote/tutorial.md

 These are the most common used methods in an application, but if we need more we can create that.
 But for now this is enough.

-I expect that you can do this at your own for the group part.
+I expect that you can do this on your own for the group part.
 So go ahead and make the GroupRepository interface in the group folder.

 ## 2.5 Rest security